sultanGT/PPT-website/.github/README.md

 // 3.
 Run Npm install
 You will then need to open a new terminal and run:

-npm install
+$ npm install

-(you will need to install node.js to run npm install)

-once completed you will need to open a new terminal and then run:
+(you will need to install node.js to run npm install) once completed you will need to open a new terminal and then run:

-cd frontend
+$ cd frontend
-npm install
+$ npm install

 (this is to install node_modules folder for application to work)

 // 4.
-Run Npm start from root folder (run server-side on localhost:5000) you will then need to open a new terminal and run:
+Run Npm start from root folder you will then need to open a new terminal and run:

 npm start

-then open a new terminal and run:
+this runs the server-side on localhost:5000 then open a new terminal and run:

-cd frontend
+$ cd frontend
-npm start
+$ npm start

 this will then open up the app in the chrome browser at localhost:3000